anzawi/Meridian-Workflow/README.md

 ## 📄 License
 Apache License 2.0.
 Free for use in open-source and commercial applications.
 Includes conditions for redistribution and attribution.

+## 🔧 IWorkflowService<TData>

+Provides all operations to manage and execute workflow requests for a specific workflow type.